zytx121/doc_demo/docs/en/tutorials/customize_runtime.md

 #### 1. Implement a new hook

+There are some occasions when the users might need to implement a new hook.
+MMRotate supports customized hooks in training.
+Thus the users could implement a hook directly in mmrotate or their mmdet-based codebases and use the hook by only modifying the config in training.
-Here we give an example of creating a new hook in MMPose and using it in training.
+Here we give an example of creating a new hook in mmrotate and using it in training.

 ```python
 from mmcv.runner import HOOKS, Hook